 The objective of these controls is to protect the public and organisations from harm from being misled by the registered name of a company or LLP or the trading name of a business into thinking that the company, LLP or business has a function, authority, status or pre-eminence which, in fact, it does not.

-The concern over the use of ‘accreditation’ and related words is that the name could imply the company, LLP or business provide an accreditation service as defined in Regulation (EC) 765/08 or that as a conformity assessment body they have themselves been accredited by the UK Accreditation Service (UKAS) as defined in Annexes 1 and 2 of the BEIS/UKAS Memorandum of Understanding (MoU).
+The concern over the use of ‘accreditation’ and related words is that the name could imply the company, LLP or business is capable of providing accreditation services as provided by the UK Accreditation Service (UKAS).

 Process of approval